 The School offers carefully structured dance syllabi, aligned with the RAD (Royal Academy of Dancing) and ISTD (Imperial Society of Teachers of Dancing) education systems, giving the students the best possible education to equip them either for a career in the world of dance or for areas of study that require commitment and creativity.

-Additionally DMR offers specially designed classes which apply both the classical and Theatre dance disciplines as well as concepts of BrainGym and Dalcroze to classes such as our Tots in Tutus, Tippy-toe Toddlers and Fun Ballet.
+Additionally DMR offers specially designed classes which apply both the classical and Theatre dance disciplines as well as concepts of BrainGym and Dalcroze to classes such as our Tots in Tutus, Tippy-toe Toddlers, Dance & Play, Dinky Dancers and Fun Ballet.

 Style covered: Classical Ballet & Character Dance